arieunier/apexconnector/README.md

 When clicking on sync, any table in Postgres will be available as an external object.

 Note:
-only the first part (sync method) is done, query/search/.. will be done at a later stage
+Sync is done, as well as query (to display the external objects)./ Search will be done at a later stage

 Deploy it here